NBKelly/netrunner-data-onr/README.md

 * add the actual card entries
 * automate all of this so that it can be realistically done on any release of netrunner-data

+To convert, use the `onr_setup.sh` script.

+To figure out how to use the data, refer to https://github.com/mtgred/netrunner/issues/6202

 # netrunner-cards-edn

 The clojure app is internal only, p much.
 If you want the edn data, look under `/edn`.